What does the future hold for tomorrow’s generation?

-Is it hover cars and space travel, with robots and machines to take care of the running of every facet of their lives?
-Maybe it is – who can say?
-However, regardless of the technological changes that may lie ahead of them, at this point in time it is our responsibility to prepare them for their future as best we can.
-This covers every aspect of their lives – education, social as well as ensuring their physical wellbeing and care.
+Is it hover cars and space travel?
+Robots and machines to take care of the running of every facet of their lives?
+Maybe it is, who can say?
+However, regardless of the technological changes that may lie ahead of them, it is our responsibility to prepare them for their future as best we can.
+This covers every aspect of their lives: education, social as well as ensuring their physical well-being and care.

-Have YOU ensured that your students will be kept shaded and safe this summer?
-Call Shade Systems on 0800 166 722 today to discuss what shade options would be best suited for your school and pupils.
+Contact Shade Systems or call us on 0800 166 722 today to discuss what shade options would be best suited for your school and pupils.

 As featured in Education Aotearoa, Spring edition 2014